kalenluciano/bees-knees-frontend/README.md

 ### **_Description_**

-This app allows users to post content, follow other users, and interact with other users' posts.
-Join the hive.
+This app allows users to post content, follow other users, and interact with other users' posts through likes, dislikes, comments, and reposts.

+The news feed, called The Buzz, displays the most recent posts from a user's followers.
+The explore page, called Pollination Station, renders the most recent posts from all users.
+A user can click on a profile and follow other users.

+When a user clicks on a post, the page recursively renders all of the post's comments and their related comment threads.
+The counts for followers, following, reactions, comments, and reposts all update based on a user's interaction with portfolios and posts.

+Join the hive!

 ---